openlvc/portico/README.md

   <http://github.com/openlvc/portico>

 ### Support
-  Developer support, provided by living, breathing, full-time job having people is provided.
+  Developer support, provided by living, breathing, full-time job having people is provided as best we can.
+If you need help, you can open a Github Issue, or email us here:
-  This is split into a two tier system: Community Support and Commercial Support.

   `email: support@openlvc.org`

   - **Community Support** is provided on a best-effort basis.
 We make no guarantees, but we also want as many people to using Portico and solving their simulation problems, so we do try.

-  - **Commercial Support** is available and you should contact Calytrix Technologies if you wish to obtain a quote.
-Commercial Support comes with response SLAs and can be accessed via the same email address, or through the dedicated lines provided in your sign-up information pack.

 So there you go, we hope you enjoy using Portico :)